Explore Top-Rated Texas Group Health Insurance Options

 • Reconstructive Surgery following mastectomy

-• Transplant Donor Coverage (for individual plans but not HMOs)
+• Transplant Donor Coverage (for individual programs but not HMOs)

-Small businesses (with fifty or fewer employees) are exempt from the mandate to offer health insurance to their workers.
-Still, health insurance is usually the top-requested benefit, and many companies want to provide it to their workforce.
-The ACA created SHOP (Small Business Health Options Program), which offers helpful resources for companies that want to provide healthcare insurance for their workers.
+Small businesses (with fifty or fewer employees) are exempt from the mandate to offer healthcare policy to their workers.
+Still, medical protection is usually the top-requested benefit, and many companies want to provide it to their workforce.
+The ACA created SHOP (Small Business Health Options Program), which offers helpful resources for companies that want to provide healthcare assurance for their workers.
 Companies can learn about the options for coverage, pricing, and how to access information about tax credits.
-Taylor Benefits Insurance can help your company navigate the regulations and be sure that you locate the support that’s available for you.
+Taylor Benefits can help your company navigate the regulations and be sure that you locate the support that’s available for you.
 Small companies must meet these criteria to be eligible for the administrative support tax credit:

 • Employ fewer than 25 full-time equivalent employees (not including family members of owners or seasonal workers)

-• Pay average annual salaries of $50,000 or less per employee
+• Pay average annual salaries of $50,000 or less per member

 • Pay at least 50 percent of full-time employees’ premium costs